 Research your plant

 Succulents are definitely one of the most popular houseplants today, and they can be found in almost every home.
 But if you’ve never owned one before, you may be wondering how to grow succulents indoors.
+Indoor succulent care involves choosing the right potting mix and ensuring proper drainage to prevent root rot.
 Here’s what you need to know:

 Choose the right pot.